Windows Hardware Error Architecture

-Windows Hardware Error Architecture (WHEA) is an operating system hardware error handling mechanism introduced with Windows Vista SP1 and Windows Server 2008 as a successor to Machine Check Architecture (MCA) on previous versions of Windows.
-The architecture consists of several software components that interact with the hardware and firmware of a given platform to handle and notify regarding hardware error conditions.
-Collectively, these components provide: a generic means of discovering errors, a common error report format for those errors, a way of preserving error records, and an error event model based up on Event Tracing for Windows (ETW).
+The Windows Hardware Error Architecture (WHEA) is a hardware error handling framework introduced for Microsoft Windows with Windows Vista SP1 and Windows Server 2008 as a successor to Machine Check Architecture (MCA) on previous versions of Windows.
+WHEA consists of several software components that interact with the hardware and firmware of a given platform to handle and notify regarding hardware error conditions.
+Collectively, these components provide: a generic means of discovering errors, a common error report format for those errors, a way of preserving error records, and an error event model based on Event Tracing for Windows (ETW).

-WHEA "builds on the PCI Express Advanced Reporting to provide more detailed information about system errors and a common reporting structure."

 WHEA allows third-party software to interact with the operating system and react to certain hardware events.
 For example, when a new CPU is added to a running system—a Windows Server feature known as Dynamic Hardware Partitioning—the hardware error component stack is notified that a new processor was installed.

-In contrast, Linux supports the ACPI Platform Error Interface (APEI) which is introduced in ACPI 5.0.
+WHEA builds on existing hardware error reporting mechanisms, including PCI Express Advanced Error Reporting and firmware-provided interfaces such as the ACPI Platform Error Interface (APEI), introduced in ACPI 5.0.
+On Linux systems, APEI is implemented directly within the kernel, whereas Windows integrates APEI error sources through WHEA.